gitmurphy/collab-notes/open-ux-tools-i18next-update.md

 - Renamed `initImmediate` to `initAsync`

 - Fallback to `dev` language if plural rule not found
+> **Current Migration Status**
+> **[DONE]** dev language is defined by fallbackLng option in init function or else first detected language.
+> There is a fallnackLng defined in all of the init functions in open-ux-tools.

 - Dropped support for Node.js < v14
 > **Current Migration Status**